This is part one in a three-part series:

 The “hybrid app” model is usually implemented by building the frontend, injecting it into the backend’s build process, and deploying the result as a single unit.

 The “single page app” model encourages deploying the frontend and the backend separately.
-Of course, it’s always possible to automate synchronized deployments.
+The focus is on compatibility rather than synchronized deployments.

 As an application grows, integration testing becomes critical for preventing regressions, especially in agile teams that move fast.
-End-to-end tests are usually written Selenium and sometimes with a BDD testing framework.
+End-to-end tests are usually written by scripting actions in a browser, for example with Cypress, and sometimes with a BDD framework.

 This creates a challenge when the frontend and the backend are maintained in separate code repositories, which is common in the “single-page app” model.
 There’s no obvious and meaningful way to run integration tests in CI for all revisions of the frontend and the backend.